bencukovacs/LeagueManager/README.md

     ```

 3. **Configure Local Secrets:**
-    * **Database:** In the project's root directory, create a copy of the `.env.example` file and name it `.env`.
-Open this new `.env` file and set your desired local database password.
+    * In the project's root directory, create a copy of the `.env.example` file and name it `.env`.
-    * **Application:** In the `LeagueManager.API` directory, create a copy of the `appsettings.Example.json` file and name it `appsettings.Development.json`.
-Open this new file and fill in the placeholder values for the JWT key and the admin password.
+    * Open this new `.env` file and fill in your desired local secrets for the database password, JWT key, and admin password.
 4. **Run Application:**
     * Navigate to the project's root directory in your terminal.
     * Run the following command.
 This will build the API image and start both the API and database containers.